 45% of LinkedIn Users Are Upper Management

-When it comes to lead generation, the closer you can get to the real decision makers, the better.
+When it comes to lead generation, the closer you can get to the real decision-makers, the better.
 Therefore, the fact that 45% of the active user base is in upper management – managing directors, CEOs, founders, occupants of the C-Suite – makes it the ideal platform for finding, and potentially communicating with the people with the real power, rather than just with their assistants and gatekeepers.
+As a campaign manager, it would be foolish not to consider having a LinkedIn marketing strategy for your lead generation campaign.

 To put it bluntly, when it comes to B2B lead generation, LinkedIn has been the undisputed king for years.

 There are a number of reasons for this.
 Simple ease of use is an important factor, as is the search for credibility.
-Your leads can research you with just a few clicks, and see your expertise, skill sets, endorsements and broader network.
+Within the LinkedIn platform, your leads can research you with just a few clicks, and see your expertise, skill sets, endorsements and broader network.
 This allows them to quickly establish the fact that you are a credible resource without ever even having to interact with you personally at this point.

 Meanwhile, LinkedIn’s search function is particularly useful when it comes to narrowing things down to your desired audience.
-It can be of of real help you whether you’re trying to get in touch with digital marketing managers or startup CEOs.
+It can be of real help to you whether you’re trying to get in touch with digital marketing managers or startup CEOs and get those conversion rates soaring.

 Content Published on LinkedIn Reaches a Heavy Hitting Audience

-This means that if you, as a LinkedIn user, can regularly offer the types of content these people head to the platform actively in search of, even if you do not immediately connect with them you stand a great chance of at least ‘getting on their radar’.
+This means that if you, as a LinkedIn user, can regularly offer the types of content potential customers head to the platform actively in search of, even if you do not immediately connect with them you stand a great chance of at least ‘getting on their radar’ and scoring a LinkedIn lead.

 LinkedIn Is Currently Hugely Underutilized

-So, you have all of those business decision makers and heavy hitters heading to LinkedIn in search of content, but a small business or an individual has very little chance of reaching them, right?
-Actually, right now, in 2019, you have a FANTASTIC chance to reach them (this is the part where your eyes should light up…)
+So, you have all of those business decision-makers and heavy hitters heading to LinkedIn in search of content, but a small business owner or an individual has very little chance of reaching them, right?
+Actually, right now, in 2019, you have a FANTASTIC chance to reach them (this is the part where your eyes should light up…).

-Doing the basic maths, that means that 3 million LinkedIn users could potentially garner billions of views for their content.
+Doing the basic maths, this means that 3 million LinkedIn users (read: potential leads) could possible garner billions of views for their content.
 This should make the case for content creation and distribution via LinkedIn a no-brainer, but thus far, people are slow on the uptake.
 They’ll get there no doubt.
 But at the moment, the opportunity to reach – and connect – with some very important people, and some truly great leads – is huge.

 Ready to take advantage of that opportunity?
 Talk to us